Common Law Marriage: How To Know If You Are Really Married In Texas

 I Did Not Sign A Declaration Of Marriage.
 Can I Still Have A Common Law Marriage?

-If you do not sign a Declaration of Marriage, you still may have a common law marriage if ALL of the following are true: 1) you and your partner agree to be married; and 2) after you agree to be married you live together in the state of Texas as husband and wife; and 3) while still residing in the state of Texas, you and your spouse represent to others that you are married.
+If you do not sign a Declaration of Marriage, you still may have an informal marriage if ALL of the following are true: 1) you and your partner agree to be married; and 2) after you agree to be married you live together in the state of Texas as husband and wife; and 3) while still residing in the state of Texas, you and your spouse represent to others that you are married.

 If I Have A Common Law Marriage What Does That Mean?

-Generally, couples that meet the requirements of common law marriages require a divorce.
+Generally, couples that meet these requirements require a divorce.
 If you are not sure whether you have a common law marriage or are in need of a divorce, call me at the Locke Law Group; I have litigated these kinds of cases.
 At the Locke Law Group, we can assist you with all family law issues.

 For more information on Common Law Marriage In The State Of Texas, a free strategy session is your best next step.
 Get the information and legal answers you’re seeking by calling (210) 229-8300 today.